With record-low unemployment & a new work contract, what’s the secret weapon for winning the war for talent? In a word: competencies.

 Combat Your Quit Rate with Agile, Collaborative Leadership

-The talent war is as much about retaining employees as it is about recruiting them.
+Winning the war for talent is as much about retaining employees as it is about recruiting them.
 Our quit rate – the rate at which employees voluntarily leave their jobs – is at an all-time high in the U.S. Highly engaged employees look forward to going to work, collaborating with a team, and contributing to a company they care about.
 One of the biggest factors in employee engagement is the employee-manager relationship.

 - Keep up with generational preferences: Baby Boomers expect annual performance reviews and prefer classroom training.
 Generation X likes the flexibility of blended learning opportunities.
 Millennials prefer digital training and communication, with frequent performance feedback.
 Generation Z prefers digital communication for tasks but social, collaborative, real-time learning and knowledge-sharing.
 To keep your managers competent across a multi-generational workforce, be sure they’re tuned into the preferences and expectations of each generation.